 An island is a vital part of any serious working kitchen.
 Just having an additional prep surface can be helpful, but a true working island can handle most cooking tasks in one place.

-Islands can include ranges, ovens, vents, dishwashers, mini fridges and more.
+Islands can include ranges, ovens, vents, dishwashers, mini-fridges, and more.
 By marooning some of the major kitchen hardware on the island, you create additional space on the “mainland” for a bigger sink or additional cooking surfaces.

 An island with a stovetop allows you to face your guests while you cook.